NSHipster/articles/2019-05-06-image-resizing.md

 At its full resolution,
-this image measures 12,000 px square and weighs in at a whopping 20 MB of JPEG data.
+this image measures 12,000 px square and weighs in at a whopping 20 MB.
-20MB of memory is nothing on today's hardware, but that's just its compressed size.
+You might not think much of a few megabytes given today's hardware, but that's just its compressed size.
 To display it,
-the `UIImageView` needs to decode that JPEG into a bitmap.
+a `UIImageView` needs to first decode that JPEG into a bitmap.
-Set that full-sized image on an image view as-is, and your app's memory usage will balloon to
+If you were to set this full-sized image on an image view as-is, your app's memory usage would balloon to
-**hundreds of Megabytes of memory**, with no appreciable benefit to the user
+**hundreds of Megabytes of memory** with no appreciable benefit to the user
 (a screen can only display so many pixels, after all).
-Not only that,
-because that's happening on the main thread, it can cause your app to freeze for a couple seconds.

-By simply resizing that image to the size of the image view before setting its `image` property, you can use an order-of-magnitude less RAM and CPU time:
+By simply resizing that image to the size of the image view before setting its `image` property, you can use an order-of-magnitude less RAM:

 |                      | Memory Usage _(MB)_ |
 | -------------------- | ------------------- |